soheilzolfaghari/HTML-fundme/README.md

-We're gonna use HTML and javascript
-This is a simple UI for our fundme smart contract in the hardhat-fundme project
+This is a simple UI that uses HTML and Javascript for our fundme smart contarct